liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 > [!NOTE]
-> After a policy is applied to the site from the insights report, the policy status on the existing report will not be updated.
-To view the updated status of the policy on the site, click on the policy to view the latest status or access the Active site panel and review the site settings.
+> After a policy is applied to the site from the insights report, the policy status on the existing report won't be updated.
+To view the updated status of the policy on the site, select the policy to view the latest status or access the Active site panel and review the site settings.

 ### SharePoint Agent Insights report in SharePoint PowerShell Module